 A: People with depression diagnose may need proper treatment for the rest of their lives.
 Should they choose traditional medicine, treatment plans with antidepressants and psychotherapy may be the best choice.

-Nowadays, patients may choose alternative treatment, where a comprehensive approach of depression defines the treatment.
+Nowadays, patients may choose alternative to meds treatment, where a comprehensive approach of depression defines the treatment.
 Evidence-based therapies and holistic methods are used for treatment, and the ultimate goal is to heal the patient.
 The Holistic Sanctuary is a perfect example of how alternative therapy for depression leads to lifetime recovery.

 A: As long as you’re stopping your antidepressants under doctor’s supervision, slowly, you shouldn’t worry for your life.
 Most of the time, the withdrawal symptoms are mild, even if the patient has been using medication for many years.